ExtensionEngine/tech-guide/recipes/automated-testing.md

 #### Antipatterns
-- Running these tests locally or on an environment that doesn't match production in terms of infrastructure performance. (tests should be developed on a local instance, but the actual measurements should be performed live)
+- Running these tests locally or on an environment that doesn't match production in terms of infrastructure performance.
+Tests should be developed on a local instance, but the actual measurements should be performed live.
-- Ensure the test data mirrors real-world conditions, including varying user inputs and dataset sizes.
+- Ignoring data variability, ensure the test data mirrors real-world conditions, including varying user inputs and dataset sizes.
+- Ignoring randomness in user behavior, ensure the tests mimic actual user behavior, including realistic click frequency, page navigation patterns, and input actions.

 ### Visual Tests